This post may contain affiliate links. Please read our disclosure policy.

 Ingredients for making a meatball on a wooden cutting board- chopped onions, chopped parsley, grated parmesan cheese, and ground beef on a scale.

-• Ground Beef: The primary protein, providing a rich taste.
-Ground turkey or chicken can be alternatives for a leaner option.
-If you have leftover ground beef, consider using it in Spaghetti Sauce, a Mini Meatloaf, or Mini Lasagna.
+• Ground Beef: The base of the meatball, providing rich flavor.
+Ground turkey or chicken can be used for a leaner option.
+Leftover ground beef works well in Spaghetti Sauce, Cheeseburger Soup, a Mini Meatloaf, or Mini Lasagna.

 Recipe Variations

-How To Make A Meatball
+How To Make An Italian Meatball

 A meatball in a small baking dish on a wooden trivet.